ndonald2/DaisyPatches/patches/IntervalOsc/README.md

 Dual oscillator in which the second oscillator's frequency is offset by a quantized amount from the first oscillator's frequency according to two different modes.
 The controls are nearly identical in both modes.

-The CV_1 control for base frequency is quantized to standard `A=440Hz` semitones, meaning in the absence of any CV input on CV_5 jack, the oscillators will always be "in tune" with standard `A=440Hz` equal temperament tuning.

 ---

 ## Controls